 Scientists and technicians are busy handling a bunch of chemicals.
 Exposure may not be safe, which is why PPE like rubber gloves and safety goggles are needed in the lab.

 You don’t want your thumb to actually turn green!
 Keep your hands safe by wearing rubber gloves while you’re pulling weeds, spraying pesticides, or picking up litter.

-Daycares and after-school program employees should wear rubber gloves for certain tasks.
-This would include cleaning up after snack time, wiping fingerpaint off tables, and of course, diaper duty.
+Employees at daycare centers and after-school programs should wear rubber gloves for certain tasks.
+This would include cleaning up after snack time, wiping finger paint off tables, and of course, diaper duty.

 Tattoos & Art Projects

 Tattoo artists will wear a pair of rubber gloves before they create your new ink, while sculptors may rock some for their next project.
 It all depends on the artist and what they’re creating!

 Disposable gloves are designed to protect our hands from potentially dangerous materials.
 They work the same as face masks or sneeze guards in providing a barrier from pathogens, chemicals, oil, and many other contaminants.

 Are Rubber Gloves Reusable?

 Certain brands of rubber gloves are reusable, while others are disposable.
 Gloves that are used for gardening, cleaning, and industrial work can typically be reused, while latex or nitrile gloves, like the ones in hospitals and restaurants, have to be thrown away after a single use.

 Reusable rubber gloves cover your arm all the way to your elbow.
 They’re most often used for cleaning and can be washed with hot water and mild detergent.
 If you see the color fading, that means it’s time to find a replacement pair.